 The Pittsfield City Council is empowered under the city charter to act as the legislative body for the community, much like a board of directors for a corporation.
 Progress, growth and seemingly never-ending regulations dictate a larger infrastructure within the government to deal with the complex issues facing a 21st century community with an annual budget of more than $100 million.

 The City Council often needs the consultation and expertise of our department heads and professionals on technical, legal, financial, personnel and a host of other issues before an informed decision can be made.
 This is accomplished in duly posted and advertised council subcommittee meetings with appropriate professional staff present to discuss all issues.
 Any councilor or any member of the public is welcome to attend and participate in the proceedings.
-Many councilors spend five to 10 hours in these meetings and in consultation with our staff for every hour spent in a full City Council meeting.

 Forty years ago, City Council meetings could run past midnight, when many communications from the mayor or council petitions, needing more information, would be debated anyway and then referred to committee.
 When the committee report was returned to a subsequent council meeting, much of the debate would be repeated.
 Certainly not an effective use of limited Council time and certainly detrimental to the petitions that were at the tail end of the agenda and being considered in the wee hours of the morning.

 The City Council wisely passed a rule that there would be no further debate when a motion was made to refer an item to a committee.
 Let the committee get the necessary information and return its recommendation.
 At that point, the Council could have a more meaningful debate.